 Sample soups like Miso soup or Kitsune Udon (a thick classic Japanese noodle soup topped with seasoned, fried tofu).
 If you’re a lover of sashimi or sushi, you won’t want to leave Osaka; it has some of the greatest fresh sushi restaurants in the world.
 And don’t miss trying takoyaki (octopus fritters).

-Some of Osaka’s best restaurants include:
+Some of the best restaurants in Osaka include the following:

-- Mizuno – It’s the oldest known Japanese pancake restaurant, and its signature dish, yamaimo-yaki (pancake stuffed with pork, scallops, vegetables and the like) is a Japanese soul food that lures in the crowds.
+It’s the oldest known Japanese pancake restaurant, and its signature dish, yamaimo-yaki (pancake stuffed with pork, scallops, vegetables and the like) is a Japanese soul food that lures in the crowds.
 The dough is made with yam instead of flour, making it crispy on the outside but soft and slightly sweet inside.

-- Soba Takama – Check out the affordable Michelin-starred restaurant’s cold soba (buckwheat noodles dipped in a sweet sauce), served on a bamboo plate and topped with seasonal veggies.
+Check out the affordable Michelin-starred restaurant’s cold soba (buckwheat noodles dipped in a sweet sauce), served on a bamboo plate and topped with seasonal veggies.

-- Fujiya 1935 – This restaurant’s signature dish is spaghettini made with locally caught crab, beans and mimoretto.
+This restaurant’s signature dish is spaghettini made with locally caught crab, beans and mimoretto.
 Seriously delicious…

 Puppet theater and more…

-Osaka’s downtown area, or Kita, is the business area, but Minami, uptown, is Osaka’s famous entertainment district – and where you want to be.
+Osaka’s downtown area, or Kita, is the business area.
+But Minami, uptown, is Osaka’s famous entertainment district – and where you want to be.

 Osaka is the birthplace of Bunraku, traditional Japanese puppet theater.